asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 That brings to the important part of the tutorial where we get to finally represent the request reply pattern.
 The `operations` attribute represents how `Heart-Counter` will interact with Slack.

 Both `helloListener` and `reactionListener` operations are set to `receive` events.
-However,in the case of `reactionListener` we also want to represent the message that is sent back to the server.
+However, in the case of `reactionListener` we also want to represent the message that is sent back to the server.
 This is where the `reply` attribute comes into play.

 Since both the request and reply function happens over the same WebSocket URL, both the `channel` values stay the same.
 However, we can differentiate the message each operation conveys by specifying the message it will send or receive.
 Thus, we can say that for a `reaction` message received over the `root` channel, the `reactionListener` operation will reply with the `acknowledge` message over the same channel.

 ```